 What does God give?

 He gives us Himself.
 Jesus is both Host and what is received.
-When you attend God’s Service at Living Word, you will find that everything we say and do points to Christ’s real presence among us.
+When you attend God’s Service at Living Word, you will find that everything we say, everything we do, and everything you see points to Christ’s real presence among us.
+Our focus audibly and visually is on Christ alone and not on ourselves.
 Only when we receive Christ, do we receive the eternal gifts that Christ won, namely, the forgiveness of sins, life, and salvation.
 God is indeed gracious toward us.

 How does Christ give Himself to us?